salt-labs/docs/content/changelog/_index.md

 Re-launched the site with a shiny new theme.
 This theme even includes search!.

+Moved all content back to drafts so it can be reviewed for accuracy and re-uploaded.
+The site will be a little bare for a while until this can be completed.

 {{< changelog "Changed" >}}New site theme.{{</ changelog >}}
+{{< changelog "Removed" >}}Moved old content back to drafts.{{</ changelog >}}

 <hr>